cecileherbermann/cecileherbermann/README.md

 # 💫 About Me:
-I am an MSc student in Bioinformatics and BioComplexity, currently working on alternative splicing in scRNA-seq data.
+I am an MSc student in Bioinformatics and BioComplexity.

 # 💻 Tech Stack: